Matthew Beniers Game Preview: Kraken vs. Canucks

 Beniers Season Stats Insights

-- Beniers has a goal in two of 18 games this season, but has to post a multi-goal effort.
+- In three of 21 games this year, Beniers has scored a goal, but there are no multi-goal efforts on his ledger.

-- Beniers has a point in six of 18 games this season, with multiple points in two of them.
+- Beniers has a point in seven of 21 games this year, with multiple points in three of them.

-- In four of 18 games this season, Beniers has had an assist, including two games with multiple assists.
+- In five of 21 games this year, Beniers has had an assist, including two games with multiple assists.

-- The implied probability that Beniers hits the over on his points over/under is 50%, based on the odds.
+- Beniers' odds on his points over/under carry an implied probability of 47.6% that he goes over.

-- There is a 34.5% chance of Beniers having more than 0.5 assists, based on the moneyline odds.
+- There is an implied probability of 33.3% of Beniers going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.